AMSAT-NA/PacSatFSKBoard/NOTES.md

 # TODO

-The hardware watchdog needs to be able to be physically disabled so the board can be programmed without the watchdog getting in the way.
-Probably add a jumper by the JTAG and serial lines to disable the watchdog.

 Need to get the current requirements for 3.3V and 5V to make sure the traces are big enough to avoid a big voltage drop.